-Where an arts discipline is available, the participation rates vary between traditional public and charter schools with the exception of Theatre.
-Art enrollment in charter schools exceeds the enrollment in public schools.
-Enrollment in Music and AME have significantly greater participation in traditional public schools.
+Where an arts discipline is available, the participation rates vary between traditional public and charter schools with the exception.
+AME and Theatre enrollment in charter schools exceeds the enrollment in public schools.
+Enrollment in Art and Music have significantly greater participation in traditional public schools.